 Dog Jumping Can be a Huge Issue

 Many people don’t mind if a dog jumps on them.
 However, once this behavior is allowed, it can become a safety hazard to some people.
-You have to consider the consequences of not stopping dog jumping by being pro-active.
+Therefore, you must consider the consequences of not stopping dog jumping by being proactive.